TIMEEVENT DESCRIPTIONLOCATION

 [56 BC]

-1045) Light described as atoms that move very fast.
+1045) Theory that light is made of atoms that move very fast.

 Rome, Italy